 poverty, low elevation and a riverine landscape will cause Bangladesh to feel the effects of climate change early on.

-Many studies, as well as the IPCC itself, have now determined that under a ‘business-as-usual’ scenario, there will be average sea level rise (SLR) of 50 centimetres by 2050, and of one meter by the end of the century.
+Many studies, as well as the IPCC itself, have now determined that under a ‘business-as-usual’ scenario, there will be average sea level rise (SLR) of 50 centimetres by 2050, and of one metre by the end of the century.
 If these scenarios

 become a reality, the future of aquaculture, coastal infrastructure, coastal ecosystems and freshwater availability in Bangladesh is stark.